google/fhir-data-pipes/README.md

     `given=Susan` criteria.
 Default: `Patient,Encounter,Observation`
 -   `batchSize` - The number of resources to fetch in each API call.
     Default: `100`
--   `serverFhirEndpoint` - The OpenMRS server base path for its FHIR API endpoints.
+-   `openmrsfhirBaseEndpoint` - The OpenMRS server base path for its FHIR API endpoints.
 Using all default values, you would find Patient resources at `http://localhost:8099/openmrs/ws/fhir2/R4/Patient`.
 This generally should not be changed.
 Default: `/ws/fhir2/R4`